ietf/id-guidelines/README.md

 ## Content

-Internet-Drafts and RFCs have certain required content.
-I-Ds should take the accrued knowledge on frequent and particularly important topics into consideration as early in their life cycle as possible.
+Internet-Drafts and RFCs have certain required content, and a number of additional considerations should be taken into consideration when authoring them.

 ### Required Content